 Chapter 1606 (Montgomery GI Bill® Selected Reserve)

 Chapter 1607 (Reserve Educational Assistance Program – REAP)

-For a list of required documents for students to apply for VA benefits at Florida Barber Academy, please contact your Financial Aid representative and/or VA Certifying official at the campus.
+For a list of required documents for students to apply for VA benefits at Urban Barber College, please contact your Financial Aid representative and/or VA Certifying official at the campus.

 Integrated Postsecondary Education Data System (IPEDS)

 The Integrated Postsecondary Education Data System (IPEDS) is a system of interrelated surveys conducted annually by the National Center for Education Statistics (NCES), a part of the Institute for Education Sciences within the United States Department of Education.